Captain Justin Fayard at MGFC

 When asked how he came to join The Mexican Gulf Fishing Company, Captain Justin Fayard says, “you know this is by invitation only.
 I didn’t just walk up one day and get on the team.
 Of course I asked, and asked, and asked some more, but truth is … I put my time in like every captain in the company.
 I came up doing all those lowly tasks, and putting in long, hard hours around Venice before I even had a shot to be a part of MGFC.”

-Now, Justin is with MGFC as a charter captain running one of our 37ft Freemans.
+Now, Justin is with MGFC as a charter captain running a 42ft Freeman (new boat arrives August 1st, 2018).
 He came up under the guidance of Captain Jordan Ellis, who — as everyone knows was brought up under the training of Captains Kevin Beach and Billy Wells.
 This means Justin has MGFC pedigree running in his veins.

 He’s a Mississippi native, and a military man.
 He’s been fishing with MGFC since 2015, and fishing on charters out of Venice, LA since 2014.